sergio-sanz-rodriguez/Heart-Disease-Prediction-ML/README.md

 ---

 ## Objective
-The objective of this work is to investigate the potential of ensemble architectures to improve prediction in binary classification problems.
+The objective of this project is to investigate the potential of ensemble architectures to improve prediction in binary classification problems.
 In this notebook, we will utilize a heart disease database in order to detect, using machine-learning models, the presence of heart disease in patients.

 The evaluated models include: **Logistic Regression**, **Support Vector Machine (SVM)**, **Random Forest**, **Soft-Voting**, and **Stacking**.
 The last three correspond to ensemble architectures.